5thWall/mustache-render/README.md

 These two slots can be used to fill in a default `data` or `template` value for any item in your `files` list that does not already have one specified.
 This can be handy if you want to dynamically build the `files` list and apply the same `data` or `template` source to every item in the list.

 ### options.escape
-Type: `Boolean`
+Type: `Boolean` or `Function`
 Default value: `true`

+By default (`true`), mustache will escape special HTML characters unless explicitly disabled in the template body (e.g. by using triple mustaches, `{{{var}}}`).

 If set to `false` it disables default HTML escaping.
 That means that `{{var}}` will not be escaped.
-This is usefull for templating files that are not HTML.
+This is useful for templating files that are not HTML.

+To implement custom escape handling specific to your needs, you may instead pass a function that accepts and returns a string.

 ### Usage Examples